Peter Harle JP

 - Liverpool City Council is -$11.2 million, and is lowest of the five surrounding Councils).

-Of the seven like Councils only three have a relatively small SURPLUS:
+Of the seven comparable Councils only three have a relatively small SURPLUS:

 - Fairfield City Council is $5.8 million.